 Mathieu van der Poel on his way to fourth place in his debut Tour of Flanders (Photo: Yuzuru SUNADA)

-The Tour of Flanders is always special, with its history stretching over 100 editions, it’s a true Monument of the cycling calendar.
-The 2020 edition of the race takes place on Sunday April 5.
+The Tour of Flanders or Ronde Van Vlaanderen is always special, with its history stretching over 100 editions, it’s a true Monument of the cycling calendar.
+The 2020 edition of the race takes place on Sunday October 18 after it was postponed due to the global pandemic.

 The women’s race is held on the same day as then men’s, celebrated its first edition in 2004.
 It uses a shorter route, but shares many of the same roads.